-Rill House was built as the old parish workhouse and is dated 1822, it is said to have been built from the rent of the curate's house.
+Rill House as it is now called was built as the old parish Workhouse and is dated 1822, it is said to have been built from the rent of the curate's house, Old Walls where the curate lived from the 1760s.
 It probably closed after the Kingsbridge Poor Law Union built a new union workhouse in Kingsbridge in 1837.
 It was converted into a house in the early 20th century.

 This photo was taken a few meters up from the house in the early 1900’s, before that time Brook Street was locally known as The Rag or Rag Street.
 The nickname is thought to commemorate a very violent fight between two ladies living there or that the name related to the Workhouse (Rill House) as the residents were made to pick rags for their keep.

 This is the earliest picture of the house we have found from 1925, so not long after the building was converted into a house.
 We have this picture in the front porch of the house for guests to enjoy.
 At this time the house was known as Rock Garden.